nicolepaul/academic-website/content/post/phd-tools/index.md

 ![png](google_scholar.png "An example alert using Google Scholar.")

 Every working day, I open the email alerts and scan the titles to see if any of the results seem interesting and useful to my research.
 If so, then I will file that item in my Zotero library at that time.
-I rarely read the item right away, but it will at least be easy for me to find later on when relevant.
+I rarely read the item right away, but at least I know of its existence and will be able to easily find it later on.

 ## Code and data analysis